 Why choose Western Sydney University?

 Western Sydney University is a world-class university, globally recognised for its research strengths and innovations in teaching.
 Here's why international students from over 70 countries choose to study at Western Sydney University every year.
-Find out more about what our students love about Western on Why Study Here! (opens in a new window)

 Times Higher Education World University RankingsWestern Sydney University has been ranked: